 You’ve probably been told to drink more water many times before but it’s true that sometimes all you and your skin need is hydration.
 When your skin is losing moisture, water can help with that.
 Oftentimes when it’s colder we don’t recognize the signs of thirst because we don’t sweat and experience the same reactions as we do in the summertime.
 So, keep a water bottle with you, and don’t forget that just because you’re not hot doesn’t mean your body isn’t still thirsty.

-Perhaps the most important step in keeping away dry skin on your face in the winter is to moisturize.
+Perhaps the most important step in keeping away dry skin in the winter is to moisturize.
 Even if you think your skin is too oily, moisturizing is still important to a daily skincare routine.
-Moisturize twice daily, once in the morning and once in the evening.
+Moisturize your face twice daily, once in the morning and once in the evening.
+For your hands, you can use CBD hand lotion.
 In the winter you may even switch to using a thicker moisturizer than normal as that will help to lock in moisture.
 You should never skip moisturizing in your winter skincare routine.
 It’s important to keep your skin feeling soft, smooth, and supple.

 BOTA skin offers products made with the health of your skin in mind.
 There are a wide variety of products designed not just for your face, but to take care of any dry spots on your skin this winter.
-Check out their selection and take care of the dry skin on your face.
+Check out their selection and take care of your dry skin.